ziaur25/AllJavaMaven/README.md

 ######Terminal operations
+- trigger processing
+- return a value
--> trigger processing, return a value, terminate the stream instance;
+- terminate the stream instance;

 ######Intermediate operations
-->
+- trigger no processing
+- return a Stream
+- let you keep going

 ######Distinct
-->
+- distinct items

 ######Collectors
+- collect from stream to new type
+- requires operator
+- everything available internally
+- Collectors util